inveniosoftware/docs-invenio-rdm/docs/reference/cli.md

 Installs Python dependencies, creates an instance directory, symlinks the `invenio.cfg`, templates, static files, assets, and finally builds front-end assets.

-A python virtual environment is created if does not already exists.
+A python virtual environment is created if it does not already exist.

 **Options**